shannon-vaz/spacewarp-2023/docs/use_case.md

 - Format of claims (claim schema) is published by Issuer on filecoin
 - How to incentivize Issuer? **- TBD**

-### Holder (SP)
+### Holder (Storage Providers)

 - SPs receive claims about them from Issuers
 - SPs can prove facts about them, derived from info from claims, that can be verified on-chain by any actor
-- This allows SP to prove any fact about themself to clients on-chain
+- This allows Storage Providers to prove any fact about themself to clients on-chain
 - Example: SPs could sign up for a consortium of SPs that accept SPs with certain verified facts about them